HOW TO KEEP YOUR FAMILY CONNECTED

 September 15, 2019

 Being a parent or caregiver can be tough.
 Aside from keeping your kids clean, fed and educated, there are all sorts of other responsibilities that require your attention from one day to the next – keeping your family connected for instance (and we’re not talking airtime and data).

 When your kids are small and need you for almost every single thing, it’s hard to imagine that a time will come when you will have to encourage them to engage with the family unit, but it happens.
 Having open channels of communication is essential if you wish to send well-balanced individuals out into the world, so keeping everyone on the same page is very important.

 Fortunately, there are steps you can take to do so.
-Here are a few ways to keep your family connected in 2019:
+Here are a few ways to keep your family connected: